Lexmark: History

-Lexmark was formed on March 27, 1991, when investment firm Clayton & Dubilier completed a leveraged buyout of IBM Information Products Corporation, the printer, typewriter, and keyboard operations of IBM.
-Lexmark became a publicly traded company on the New York Stock Exchange on November 15, 1995 (under NYSE:LXK).
+Lexmark was formed on March 27, 1991, when investment firm Clayton & Dubilier completed a leveraged buyout of IBM Information Products, the printer, typewriter, and keyboard operations of IBM.

-By 2016, the company struggled to keep corporate clients that are cutting costs and the consumers who are shifting to mobile devices from personal computers.
-It was reported in April 2016 that Lexmark would be taken private and acquired by Apex Technology (now Ninestar) and PAG Asia Capital for US$3.6 billion.
-Lexmark was set to be acquired at $40.50 per share in the transaction.
-Initial talks for the acquisition were begun at the Remax World Expo in 2015.
-The deal was closed on November 29, 2016.
-Lexmark stated that its headquarters would remain in Lexington, and that its enterprise software line of business would be spun off and "rebranded" to Kofax.
-As part of the sale, the Perceptive Business Unit portion of Lexmark's Enterprise Software Services division (e.g., their non-Kofax-branded document management products) was sold to the Thoma Bravo management group who agreed to in-turn sell the Perceptive Business Unit to the Hyland Corporation.
-The Kofax-branded applications remained as part of Lexmark, but other document management systems like Perceptive Content and NolijWeb and products like Intelligent Capture (formerly "Brainware") and Enterprise Search (formerly "ISYS") were absorbed by Hyland.
+On November 15, 1995, Lexmark became a publicly traded company on the New York Stock Exchange.
+By 2016, the firm struggled to keep corporate clients that are cutting costs and the consumers who are shifting to mobile devices from personal computers.

+In April 2016, it was reported that Lexmark would be taken private by Apex Technology and PAG Asia Capital for US$3.6 billion, in a transaction that valued it at $40.50 per share.
+The first purchase discussions began at the Remax World Expo in 2015.

+After closing the deal in November, the firm stated that it would maintain its headquarters in Lexington, and that its enterprise software line of business would be spun off and "rebranded" to Kofax.
+As part of the sale, the Perceptive business unit of Lexmark's Enterprise Software Services division was sold to the private equity firm Thoma Bravo (excluding non-Kofax branded document management products).

+In addition to completing the aforementioned transaction, Thoma Bravo also agreed to sell the Perceptive business unit to Hyland Corporation.
+While Kofax-branded applications remained with Lexmark, other document management systems like Perceptive Content and NolijWeb and products like Intelligent Capture (formerly "Brainware") and Enterprise Search (formerly "ISYS") were absorbed by Hyland.

-On December 23, 2024, Lexmark announced that Xerox would be buying the company from Ninestar and PAG Asia, with the deal expected to close in the second half of 2025.
-The acquisition was completed on July 2, 2025.
-Xerox's COO, John Bruno, stated that Xerox would continue using the Lexmark name for an "undetermined amount of time" but ultimately plans to discontinue it, merging Lexmark product lines with Xerox's own.
+On December 23, 2024, the firm announced that Xerox would acquire it, in a deal expected to close in the second half of the following year.
+After the acquisition was completed in July 2025, Xerox COO John Bruno said that his company would continue to use the Lexmark name for an "undetermined amount of time" but ultimately plans to discontinue it, merging its product lines with Xerox's own.

 Operations

-The firm's corporate headquarters is located in Lexington and R&D offices are distributed globally with additional R&D facilities located in Longmont, Colorado, US; Lenexa, Kansas, US; Cebu, Philippines; Kolkata, India; Berlin, Germany; Stockholm, Sweden and Irvine, California, US.
-Lexmark has offices throughout North and South America, Asia, Africa and Europe.
-As of November 2025, the company had over 13,000 employees worldwide.
+The firm has its corporate headquarters in Lexington, while also having R&D offices distributed globally and R&D facilities located in Longmont, Colorado, US; Lenexa, Kansas, US; Cebu, Philippines; Kolkata, India; Berlin, Germany; Stockholm, Sweden and Irvine, California, US.

+With over 13,000 employees worldwide as of November 2025, the company has offices throughout North America and South America, Asia, Africa and Europe.